With our global bird's eye view, we know what's happening in the industry. Talk to us about career choices and we'll put you in the right direction.

 There are two components of assessment:

-To be accepted for the CELTA course, applicants must fulfil the following criteria:
+To be accepted for the CELTA course, applicants must fulfill the following criteria:

-- Awareness and high level of competence in written and spoken English in order to be able to follow the course and prepare for teaching a range of levels
+Awareness and a high level of competence in written and spoken English in order to be able to follow the course and prepare for teaching a range of levels